alinz/go-relax2/README.md

 ## Go Relax 2

-Go Relax 2, is an second attempt to make a cleaner API for writing proper REST API.
+Go Relax 2, is a second attempt to make a cleaner API for writing proper REST API.

 ### Usage